jwhiting/claude-code-slash-commands/commands/session-03-plan.md

     for illustration or critical context purposes, but not large chunks of detailed code.

+When referencing other files and important sources, suggest that the entire file be read in full before implementation proceeds.
+If the contents are especially important, state that the file or resource MUST be read in full.

 Testing guidelines:
 - Testing must be part of the phase in which the code is written, each phase including tests that validate success criteria.
 Do not save all the testing